Part-Time Clinical Nursing Instructor

 Advanced Placement Policy for Licensed Practical Nurses

-For licensed practical nurses, advanced placement to the Department of Nursing is awarded through the use of NLN ACE I exams, which grant Fitchburg State University credit for scores which meet the required decision score.
+For licensed practical nurses, advanced placement to the Department of Nursing is awarded: through the use of NLN ACE I exams, which grant Fitchburg State University credit for scores which meet the required decision score.

 Course Exemption Policy

 Course exemption for students in the Nursing major is accomplished in two ways.
 For non-Nursing courses, students must submit an official transcript to the registrar of the university for evaluation.
 For Nursing courses, students must submit an official transcript to the Registrar’s Office showing their grade for the course in question.
 A copy of this transcript, as well as a course description and a syllabus will be submitted to the department chair.
-The chairperson, in consultation with appropriate faculty, evaluates the course in relation to the comparable course offered by the Department of Nursing.
+The chairperson, in consultation with appropriate faculty, evaluates the course in relation to the comparable course offered by the Nursing Department.
 Course exemption is awarded based on the similarities of the courses, as well as the grade achieved in the course to be used in place of a required Nursing course.
-Courses to be accepted in lieu of a required Nursing course must have a grade of 2.5 or better, and must have been taken at a Board of Registration in Nursing approved CCNE or NLN accredited school.
+Courses to be accepted in lieu of a required Nursing course must have a grade of 2.5 or better, and must have been taken at a Board of Registration in Nursing approved AACN or NLN accredited school.

 Readmission to the Nursing Department Policy

-Students who withdraw from the department or university in good standing may request readmission.
+Students who withdraw from the department or University in good standing may request readmission.
 The application first goes to the Registrar’s Office, which then consults with the chairperson of the Department of Nursing.
 Readmission depends on clinical space availability.
 If the student has been away for more than two years, they may be required to repeat courses.

 Students who have left the department or university and are not in good standing at the time of departure are not guaranteed readmission to the university or to the department.
 To gain readmission to the university, students must meet with the dean of Student and Academic Life, who will review the reasons for suspension or dismissal and will make a contract with them if they are readmitted.
-To be considered for readmission to the Department of Nursing, if the student left due to academic or clinical difficulty, the student is required to write a letter which describes the reason for the problem, and what has been done to assure that the difficulty will not re-occur.
-This letter is considered by the Department of Nursing Student Policies Committee, who recommends action to the department chairperson.
+To be considered for readmission to the Nursing department, if the student left due to academic or clinical difficulty, the student is required to write a letter which describes the reason for the problem, and what has been done to assure that the difficulty will not re-occur.
+This letter is considered by the Nursing Department Student Policies Committee, who recommends action to the department chairperson.
 The final decision rests with the department chairperson.
 Readmission depends on clinical space availability.
 If the student has been away for more than two years, they may be required to repeat courses.
 The academic standards of the department are followed.
 No student will be readmitted if they have failed two or more Nursing courses.

 Education Mobility Policy